 Understand and learn to apply the core concepts of data science, such as algorithms, statistical modeling, data manipulation, and data visualization.
 Also, dive deeper into the popular Python libraries and frameworks, such as NumPy and Pandas.
 An extensive understanding of statistics & AB testing could also help you succeed in the data science interview at Revolut.

 Acquire knowledge of big data technologies such as Apache Flink, Spark, and Hadoop to solidify your claim to the data scientist role at Revolut.
-Also, consider learning about financial and product metrics that are often used in real-world data science projects involving marketing and risk management.
+Also, consider learning about financial and product metrics, which are often used in real-world data science projects involving marketing and risk management.
 Additionally, be sure you know something about distributed computing frameworks and batch-processing modes.

-Modeling and machine learning have become integral parts of the data science domain, and they are used for fraud detection, risk assessment, and personalization.
+Modeling and machine learning have become integral parts of the data science domain and are used for fraud detection, risk assessment, and personalization.
 Revolut especially focuses on deep learning, natural language processing (NLP), machine learning system design, and reinforcement learning.
-Ensure that you have hours of learning and practice in these topics to stake your claim to the data science role at Revolut.
+Ensure you have hours of learning and practice in these topics to stake your claim to the data science role at Revolut.

 It’s not enough to know concepts and answers.
 You need to convey your thought process to the Revolut interviewers.
 For that, practice a lot of data science behavioral questions and participate in our P2P mock interviews to refine your collaboration and communication skills.
 Moreover, religiously prepare the data science case study questions to avoid being caught off-guard during the interview rounds.